Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE CLAMAN moved to report SB 47 out of committee

-fiscal note.
-There being no objection, SB 47 was moved from the
+notes.
+There being no objection, SB 47 was reported out of the

 House State Affairs Standing Committee.